 In the previous lesson, you added a Linear Layout to your design surface.
 We'll now add two buttons to this layout.

 Go back to the palette.
-Click on the Widgets category and locate the Button item.
+In earlier versions of Android Studio, click on the Widgets category and locate the Button item.
+In later versions, there is a Buttons category.
+Click on this and you'll see a Button item.
 Drag two of these onto your LinearLayout.

 If you don't get this right, and have to undo, you can drag widgets onto the Component Tree instead:

 You can even rearrange your widgets in the Component Tree.
 In the image below we've put button 6 before button 5:

 With the top button highlighted, drag down to below the bottom button:

 Your blueprint area should now look like this:

 Select the first button.
 In the properties area on the right, locate the text property and enter London Bridge: (You'll see error warnings about this.
 We'll fix them in the next lesson.)

 (The name of your button will probably not be button5.)